a-Yiannis/godedupe/README.md

 ## Configuration

+Configuration can be provided via a JSON file and/or command-line flags.
+Flags will override any values set in the configuration file.

+### Configuration File

-Create a `config.json` file in the project root with the following structure:
+Create a `config.json` file (or use a different name and specify it with the `-config` flag) with the following structure:

 ```json
 {